Safe CFL bulb disposal

 For safe disposal, drop off your old bulbs in the special collection bins at Bunnings Warehouse, the Council office in Trafalgar Street or the Pascoe Street Transfer Station.
-Address and hours of Pascoe Street Transfer Station.
+Council is unable to accept fluorescent tubes.

 - Do not put them out with your kerbside recycling.

 - Commercial hazardous waste, including bulbs, batteries and other hazardous materials, is not accepted at the Transfer Station.
 The business is responsible for its safe disposal.